iron-software/IronBarcode-Examples/get-started/docker-linux/README.md

 ## Essential Steps for Installing IronBarcode in Linux Docker Environments

-To seamlessly integrate IronBarcode into your Docker-based Linux setups, we advise utilizing the [IronBarCode NuGet Package](https://www.nuget.org/packages/BarCode/).
+To integrate IronBarcode into your Docker-based Linux setups, we advise utilizing the [IronBarCode NuGet Package](https://www.nuget.org/packages/BarCode/).
 This package is designed for ease of use across various operating systems including Windows, macOS, and Linux, ensuring a smooth workflow for developers.

 ```shell
 Install-Package BarCode